-Risk Mitigating Actions in place Future trend Benefits scheme in place for employees to take Recruitment & advantage of e.g. healthcare, cycle to work scheme etc Retention: Due Pay award and uplift in allowances for 2022-23 to challenges in This risk relates the recruitment Current benefits of home/blended working in place for to the strategic market, BTP certain roles objective on may not be • Enhanced Inclusion & Diversity resources in place to Building a Modern able to attract, attract a more diverse range of candidates and Inclusive retain, and Initial People/eligibility checks carried out for applicants Workforce and progress prior to vetting is expected to employees who remain stable Market supplements available for specialist roles where exemplify our evidence supports their use over the next three values, leading years.
-Strategic Workforce Planning Board in place to a loss of confidence and Strong online/social media presence which promotes trust from the good work of BTP public Efficient and effective Vetting system in place Wellbeing hub, Trauma Risk Management, and Mental health support Reporting on exit interviews to gain insight · Five-year strategic workforce plan
+Risk Mitigating Actions in place Future trend Benefits scheme in place for employees to take Recruitment & advantage of e.g. healthcare, cycle to work Retention: Due scheme etc to challenges in This risk relates to the Pay award and uplift in allowances for 2022-23 the recruitment strategic objective on market, BTP may Current benefits of home/blended working in Building a Modern and not be able to place for certain roles Inclusive Workforce and attract, retain, • Enhanced Inclusion & Diversity resources in place is expected to remain and progress to attract a more diverse range of candidates stable over the next three employees who Initial People/eligibility checks carried out for years. exemplify our applicants prior to vetting values, leading Market supplements available for specialist roles to a loss of where evidence supports their use confidence and Strategic Workforce Planning Board in place trust from the public Strong online/social media presence which promotes good work of BTP Efficient and effective Vetting system in place Wellbeing hub, Trauma Risk Management, and Mental health support Reporting on exit interviews to gain insight Five-year strategic workforce plan